James Henry Howe: Civil War service

 Howe was commissioned as a colonel and placed in command of the 32nd Wisconsin Infantry Regiment, which was being organized at Camp Bragg in Oshkosh, Wisconsin.
 The regiment departed Wisconsin on October 30 and marched to Chicago, they then traveled by river to Memphis, Tennessee, via Cairo, Illinois.
 They reached Memphis on November 3, 1862, and were attached to General William Tecumseh Sherman's XV Corps.

 They marched out with Sherman's Corps on maneuvers toward Jackson, Mississippi, in support of General Ulysses S. Grant's movement against Vicksburg, Mississippi.
 They stopped at the Union supply depot in Holly Springs, Mississippi, and were en route to Oxford, Mississippi, when a messenger reached them of the Confederate raid on Holly Springs.
 The 32nd Wisconsin was the first regiment to reach Holly Springs after the raid, and immediately proceeded on a forced march toward Grand Junction, Tennessee, which was also under threat.
-After arriving at Grand Junction, they were order to pursue Nathan Bedford Forrest.
+After arriving at Grand Junction, they were ordered to pursue Nathan Bedford Forrest.
 They ultimately returned to Memphis on February 2, 1863, and quartered there on provost duty through most of 1863, with an eye toward deterring Forrest, who was still attempting raids in the area.

 Near the end of January 1864, the 32nd Wisconsin headed down the Mississippi River from Memphis to Vicksburg.
 There, they were attached to the 2nd Brigade, 4th Division, XVI Corps.
 By seniority, Colonel Howe was placed in command of the brigade.
 They then set out on the Meridian campaign.
 After routing the rebels at Jackson, they proceeded to Meridian, Mississippi, and occupied the city.

 On March 11, 1864, the 32nd Wisconsin, along with XVI Corps, returned to Cairo on maneuvers to link up with General Grant on his operations in northern Alabama and Georgia.
 At Cairo, the 32nd, along with other regiments, was diverted to Union City, Tennessee, to again deal with a raid by Nathan Bedford Forrest.
 En route to the city however, they received word that they were too late and the defenders had surrendered.
-The proceeded to Paducah, Kentucky, where it was believed Forrest would next attack, but, again, were unable to lure the Confederates into battle.
+They then proceeded to Paducah, Kentucky, where it was believed Forrest would next attack, but, again, were unable to lure the Confederates into battle.

 After another series of maneuvers attempting to trap Forrest, they again abandoned the chase and proceeded south into Alabama.
 They arrived at Decatur, Alabama, on April 10, where their brigade was renumbered to the 3rd Brigade, 4th Division, with Colonel Howe remaining in command.
 On May 27, the Brigade marched west and skirmished with elements of General Phillip Roddey's brigade.
 Roddey refused to give battle and retreated to the west.
 They remained on picket duty for the next month.

 On July 6, 1864, Colonel Howe resigned his commission and set out to return to Wisconsin.